3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w10d02/instructor_notes/auth_broadcast_emit_on.md

   ```
 We've defined the controller restfully so our router can start with the nice and simple `/` the problem with this configuration is `req.params` in the router won't have access to `:id` since it's defined in the server.

-We can fix this easy peasy though by just adding `{mergeParams: true}` to our Router intialization at the top of the gifs.js controller file
+We can fix this easy peasy though by just adding `{mergeParams: true}` to our Router initialization at the top of the gifs.js controller file

 ```js
   var router = express.Router({mergeParams: true});